Informatics Media Lab

 We seek transdisciplinary research collaborations as we pursue several of our research directions and topics.
 However, the IML is NOT an open access lab.
 If you would like to contact us to learn more about the IML or to discuss collaborative research possibilities, please contact us by email or phone call.
 Research proposals and initiatives should be part of some formal and structured research program through either TTU or sister institutions.

-The Informatics Media Lab occupies 1000 sq.ft. of space on the 2nd Floor-East in the TTU Main Library building and is part of the Digital Media Studio which includes the open access 3D Animation Lab established in 2007.
+The Informatics Media Lab occupies 1000 sq.ft. of space on the 2nd Floor-East in the TTU Main Library building and is part of the Dynamic Media Services which includes the open access 3D Animation Lab established in 2007.
 We have most major 3D design and animation software.
 Our primary interactive 3D platform is the Unity Pro game engine for visualization as well as serious gaming research.